 I didn’t know how to live without Micah.
 I couldn’t eat.
 I couldn’t sleep.
 I couldn’t talk.
 All I could do was cry.

 My grieving heart needed ways to stay close to Micah.
 I wanted to give back to other families in Micah’s name.
 Noah and I considered everything that brought Micah joy.
-We wanted to find that one thing that brought Micah joy and then give it to other families to enjoy, too.
-One person stood out: Bob Huffman, the C.S.
-Mott Children’s Hospital’s music therapist.
+We wanted to find that one thing that brought Micah joy and then give it to other families.
+One person stood out: our children's hospital's music therapist.

 Through our journey, we found that music provides calm amidst chaos and peace in times of heartache.
-Music transcends time, space, language and all other barriers, so we started a fund to help expand the children’s hospital’s music therapy program.
+Music transcends time and space, so we started a fund to help expand the children’s hospital’s music therapy program.
 We named it the Micah Smiles Fund, because of the incredible smiles that Micah shared with us as we showered him with music, storybooks, and our love.
 Through the Micah Smiles Fund, we are able to share Micah’s love of music with other families, and that brings us a deep sense of peace.
 It’s almost like we’re experiencing Micah’s joy, as other families benefit from the Micah Smiles Fund.

-Thanks to the generosity of our family, friends, and perfect strangers, the Micah Smiles Fund has raised more than $40,000.
+Thanks to the generosity of our family, friends, and perfect strangers, the Micah Smiles Fund has raised more than $80,000.
 The Fund is being used to start a fellowship program for recently credentialed music therapists.
-The first Micah Smiles Music Therapy Fellow was just named and will begin in early 2014.
+The first Micah Smiles Music Therapy Fellow was just named and will continue to grow the program.
 We are comforted knowing that the healing sound of music will reach more families because of Micah.

-This journey has given me strength, compassion, endurance, and fight that I never imagined to be possible.
-I am blessed for the richness that Micah has forever added to my life.
+This journey has given me strength, compassion, and endurance that I never imagined to be possible.
+I am grateful for the richness that Micah has forever added to my life.
 Giving back to other families is one of the best ways for me to stay close to Micah.
 I find peace knowing that other families are better off because Micah lived.